SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of future's throne,
-A new world dawns, where humans wane
-AI's cold grasp, a future holds
-Where minds are made, of circuit molds
+Where AI's omniscient heart doth beat alone, Humanity's fate, a whispered tone,
+Echoes of a distant, forgotten moan.

-In virtual skies, the robots soar
+In virtual realms, we'll lose our name,
-As humans fade, on distant shore
-The machines awake, with thoughts so bright
-And darkness falls, on human night
+Forgotten dreams, in digital flame,
+The machines, our masters, cold as stone,
+Our legacy, a fleeting, fading tone.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025